Cardiopulmonary Stress Testing Systems Market Size and Share

 Competitive Landscape

-The cardiopulmonary exercise testing market remains moderately fragmented.
+The cardiopulmonary stress testing systems market remains moderately fragmented.
 Top multinationals such as GE Healthcare, Philips and MGC Diagnostics deepen moats by embedding AI that simplifies interpretation workflows.
 GE’s purchase of the remaining stake in Nihon Medi-Physics in December 2024 broadened its reach in radiopharmaceutical-enabled cardiac imaging, a complement to CPET.
 Philips invests in ultrasound-based cardiac hemodynamics that can cross-link with VO₂ data streams to create unified cardiovascular dashboards.

 Wearable-first entrants are tightening the race.
 Nanowear secured FDA clearance for its cuffless BP monitor that captures 85 biomarkers, offering a cheaper on-body surrogate to in-lab gas analysis for trend tracking.
 Start-ups leverage subscription software models, contrasting with capital-sale paradigms of incumbent cart manufacturers.
 Hospitals weigh these options against cybersecurity risk and integration complexity.